 \section{Conclusion}

 In this paper, we propose the first training-free controllable framework to enable intra-utterance emotion and duration control in pretrained zero-shot TTS.
-By introducing segment-aware emotion conditioning and duration steering from an inference-time perspective, our method achieves smooth emotional transitions and temporal regulation within a single utterance.
+By introducing segment-aware emotion conditioning and duration steering from an inference-time perspective, our method achieves smooth segment transitions within a single utterance, and is readily applicable to a broad class of autoregressive TTS backbones without requiring architectural modification or additional training.
 Extensive experiments demonstrate that our method not only delivers state-of-the-art intra-utterance controllability, but also preserves baseline-level speech quality of the underlying TTS model.